marioviloria/hello-world/README.md

 Hello Everyone, Mario Here!

-Im using this platform to Practicing for front end developing.
+Im using this platform to Practice for front end developing.